How to resolve failed to pull Helm chart

 If you are behind a corporate proxy or firewall, you should ascertain that you have network access to the Helm repository.
 If not, you may have to adjust the Helm tool to be used with the proxy.

-Ask your network administrator for help if you need further clarity more on proxy settings.
+• Ask your network administrator for help if you need further clarity on proxy settings.

 Use Debug Mode for Detailed Information

-If any of the steps above does not help, you may also try the debug feature in helm to help you figure out what the problem really is.
+If any of the steps above do not help, try the debug feature in Helm to help you figure out what the problem is.
 This can help you diagnose the cause:

-The debug output will include specific error messages that may be helpful in resolving misunderstandings regarding the issue.
+The debug output will include specific error messages that may help resolve misunderstandings regarding the issue.

 Advanced Troubleshooting